 I promised myself that I would never, ever be poor when I grew up – ever.
 The problem with that promise, though, was that I didn’t expect to be grown up quite so fast.
 I didn’t realise that you only get what you work for.
 You can cry, beg, and sook but unless you secure a job and work it well, there won’t be a dime in your bank account.
 I didn’t know exactly that we weren’t rich, I just knew that I had to share a room with my sibling and that nobody else’s parents told them at Christmas “there’ll only be a few presents this year..”
 One year at high school, I was told by a teacher that because I was first on the roll-call, it would be up to me to bring the first batch of Friday food.
 “Can you bring a bag of candies to share?”
 Other students looked excited, some planned what they would bring.
-I sat by my drama teacher in my following lesson and told her that I couldn’t afford to bring lollies for everyone – she sympathized, and empathized Then she offered me her own bag of candy and made me tear up.
+I sat by my drama teacher in my following lesson and told her that I couldn’t afford to bring lollies for everyone – she sympathized, and empathized Then she offered me her own bag of candy she kept in the office for lessons and made me tear up.

 Of course, there’s a difference between not being able to buy luxuries and not being able to buy necessities.
 We always had food and shelter.
 Admittedly, the clothes were a bit scarce and a few were hand-me-downs but I wasn’t wearing rags.
 One time the landlord sold our house and a potential buyer walked around our home throwing open blinds and declaring ‘oh yes!
 I’m going to open all this up!’ not caring that we would be subsequently homeless if she moved in.
 I still live in this home today, the only place in this location where the rent isn’t sky-high thanks to a lovely family friend who purchased it for us.
 That same year, I worked every weekend in a part time job to save up for the debutante ball.
 I bought my dress and shoes, and was excited.
 My best friend was, too.
 Then we were told by our group of friends that we couldn’t share their limousine because we couldn’t afford it.
 We just laughed and laughed, because we knew something they didn’t.